coderwine/tinyTownSoloDeck/README.md

 **TODO**
-- track selected resources
-- track turns
+- Donation Modal
-- Last selection display -> state created / create functions to handle
+- May add progression bar to Navbar
+- On Load Modal
+  - Site purpose / Acknowledgement
-- Build About modal -> child of Navbar.
+- Build About modal
+  - Contact Form for updates
+  - Note versioning control
+- Rulebook Modal
+- Deploy

 **Completed**
 - 6/12: Setup default decks, shuffling and spread display.
 Successfully cycling through the deck and reshuffling for a reset deck.
+- 6/19: Reset game from menu.
+Added Footer.
+Deck cycle working.
+Resources being tracked.
+Last Selection noted.
+AEG site linked.
+Github linked.
+Included Modal shells.

 **The Purpose of this Project**
 This is meant to be a practice in React and styling through Material-UI.

-Users will be able to replace their solo deck for the board game, Tiny Towns, by AEG.  **NEED TO PLACE URL TO GAME**  The main focus is to build this for mobile devices as it will be used during a solo game play.
+Users will be able to replace their solo deck for the board game, Tiny Towns, by AEG.
+The main focus is to build this for mobile devices as it will be used during a solo game play.